Benzyl-titanium/Chem.mol-PixelArt/README.md

 ## Image to mol

-- White background with monochrome image
-- Black background with white image
+- white area does not display mol

 ## Demo